-- the introduction of a maximum limit of 1:1 for the ratio of the variable to the fixed component of remuneration: - the option, if provided for under the Articles of Association, of vesting the General Shareholders' Meeting with powers to raise, through a resolution passed by a qualified majority, the aforesaid ratio by up to 200% (ratio of 2:1).
+- introducing a maximum limit of 1:1 for the ratio of the variable to the fixed component of remuneration, to be exclusively applied to Key Personnel; - > vesting the General Shareholders' Meeting with powers to raise the aforesaid ratio, provided certain conditions are complied with and, in any case, up to a maximum ratio of 2:1.

-The same consultation document also requires the Board of Directors to forward the related motion to the Bank of Italy, at least 60 days before it is submitted to the General Shareholders' Meeting, and to subsequently file the resulting resolution, with a clear indication of the approved ratio, with the Bank of Italy within no more than 30 days following its passage.
+The aforementioned provisions also require the Board of Directors to forward the related motion to the Bank of Italy, at least 60 days before it is submitted to the General Shareholders' Meeting, and to subsequently file the resulting resolution, with indication of the approved ratio/s for each personnel category, with the Bank of Italy within no more than 30 days following its passage.